-These rumors were started by someone who was either a Christian fanatic, disgruntled employee or consumer, or just some dork who decided to have some fun and invent a stupid rumor.
+These rumors were started by someone who was either a Christian fanatic, whack-job (typically one in the same), disgruntled employee or consumer, or just some dork who decided to have some fun and invent a stupid rumor.
 Maybe all of the above!

 On November 9th a video hit youtube and quickly went viral.
 In the video Christine Weick, pictured left, accused Monster Beverage Corp. of being in league with ol’ Beelzebub.

-Take a look again, and carefully study the two images.
+Take a close look and carefully study the two images.
 Compare each of the vertical parts of the Monster Energy logo on the left to the “Vav” character on the right.
 It should take, oh, maybe three seconds.
 I’ll wait… Got it?
 Okay, let’s continue.

 Christine Weick and other fringe religious fanatics make connections where there are no connections and come up with idiotic ideas they feel the need to push onto others.

-That’s enough about that.
-Don’t even get me started with “Unleash the Beast.”
+That should be enough about that.
+Don’t even get me started with “Unleash the Beast”…

 The Church of Satan is a legit thing by the way, and as religious freedom goes, they have every right to be.